sunpy/sunpy-SEP/SEP-0002-revised.md

 ## The Steering Committee
-The role of the steering committee, which is headed by the Lead Developer, is to manage the day to day operations of the SunPy project.
+The role of the steering committee, which is chaired by the Lead Developer, is to manage the day-to-day operations of the project.
 The steering committee shall be responsible for the running of the project under advisement of the board.
 This includes: